rexcheng1997/cracker-collection/README.md

-# cracker-collection
+# Cracker Collection
-Collection of password crackers for various file type
+Collection of password crackers for various file types